-The Investigation and DEtection of urological Neoplasia in paTIents reFerred with suspected urinary tract cancer: A multicentre analYsis (IDENTIFY) IDENTIFY Urinary Tract Cancer Prediction Model (under construction)
+The Investigation and DEtection of urological Neoplasia in paTIents reFerred with suspected urinary tract cancer: A multicentre analYsis (IDENTIFY) IDENTIFY Urinary Tract Cancer Prediction Model

 How is this calculator to be used?

 This calculator should be used for patients who have visible or non-visible haematuria that have been referred to secondary care for the investigation of suspected urinary tract cancer.
-It should not be used for patients that have any history of urological malignancy or being are referred for suspected recurrence of urological malignancy.
+It should not be used for patients that have any history of urological malignancy or are being referred for suspected recurrence of urological malignancy.

 How do I use the calculator?